 TGaz Editor: Change subclause 9.4.2.280 (Secure LTF Parameters) as the followings:

 The specific LTF Sequence Generation Information field format is 9-610d (LTF Sequence Generation Information field format) (The keys or cipher sequence (if needed) for LTF Sequence Generation are the result of the FTM negotiation).
 This field is present in the Location Measurement Report frame transmitted from an RSTA to an ISTA and is reserved otherwise.

 The LTF Generation SAC field is used to authenticate that the randomized LTF sequence is generated from a reliable LTF Sequence Generation Information.
-The value of the LTF Generation SAC field is associated with LTF Sequence Generation Information carried in the same Secure LTF Parameters element.
-The specific field format is TBD.
+The LTF Generation SAC field is a nonzero value associated with LTF Sequence Generation Information carried in the same Secure LTF Parameters element (see 11.22.6.3.2 (Secure LTF measurement setup)).
 This field is present in the Location Measurement Report frame transmitted from an RSTA to an ISTA and is reserved otherwise.

 The Range Measurement SAC field is used to verify that range measurement results of the Location Measurement Report frame are calculated using the same LTF sequence between ISTA and RSTA.
-The specific field format is TBD.
-This field is reserved in the initial Fine Timing Measurement frame
+The Range Measurement SAC field is the same value as in the LTF Generation SAC subfield in the STA Info SAC field in the Ranging NDP Announcement frame that solicited the UL NDP and the DL NDP (see 11.22.6.4.6 (Secure Non-TB and -TB Ranging Measurement Exchange Protocol)).This field is reserved in the initial Fine Timing Measurement frame

 TGaz Editor: Change <TBD> to 13 in Figure 9-xxx (Fine Timing Measurement Report Action field format), Page 56 line 21.